THE CZECH REPUBLIC

 Prague is a two hour flight from the UK and there is a one hour time difference, but you may feel you have stepped back several centuries.
 The accommodation is of a high standard and there is birding on our doorstep in very attractive scenery at all three locations.

-By visiting at this time all the summer migrants will be in and many of the owls and woodpeckers will still be breeding.
-There is a good range of birds on this itinerary, including Black-necked Grebe, Garganey, Red-crested Pochard, White-tailed Eagle, Black Grouse, Black Woodpecker, Middle Spotted Woodpecker, Grey-headed Woodpecker, Bluethroat, Savi’s Warbler, River Warbler, Marsh Warbler, Icterine Warbler, Collared Flycatcher, Crested Tit and Hawfinch.
+By visiting at this time many of the summer migrants will be in and the owls and woodpeckers should be breeding.
+There is a good range of birds on this itinerary, including Black-necked Grebe, Garganey, Red-crested Pochard, White-tailed Eagle, Black Grouse, Black Woodpecker, Middle Spotted Woodpecker, Grey-headed Woodpecker, Bluethroat, Savi’s Warbler, River Warbler, Icterine Warbler, Collared Flycatcher, Crested Tit and Hawfinch.
 Our final list is sure to include some of the more difficult species too, such as Black Stork, Eastern Imperial Eagle, Tengmalm’s Owl, Pygmy Owl, White-backed Woodpecker, Barred Warbler and Red-breasted Flycatcher among others.
 The rich variety of possible birds adds a frisson to every walk.

 The Czech Republic boasts a good range of mammals too.
 Commonly encountered species include Red and Roe Deer, Hare, Red Fox, Red Squirrel and Muskrat.
 Wild Boar, Otter, European Beaver and Elk are sometimes seen and the European Lynx has one of its strongholds in the Sumava Mountains.
 It is also excellent for flowers, butterflies and dragonflies.
 If this is not enough to tempt you; the beer is considered by many to be the finest in Europe and the local vineyards produce some superb wines which we will, of course, sample!
 Also we can easily make arrangements for anybody wishing to stay on for a few extra nights in Prague.